Rusluie: Trade goods

 The most important commodities the Vriezenveners sold were Textiles, but there was also a lively trade in wine, tobacco, tea, cocoa and Flowers.
 The companies from Vriezenveen and their respective shop premises were not confined to the Great Gostiny Dvor; The firm Ten Cate & Co owned a cigar shop on the corner of the Nevsky Prospekt and Velikaya Morskaya Ulitsa, which was so well known that Tsars Alexander II and III personally came to get their cigars there.

-Trader Hendrik Kruys owned the Java trading house on Velikaya Morskaya Ulitsa, where coffee, tea, cocoa and Delftware were sold.
+Trader Hendrik Kruys, a well-known member of the Kruys family, owned the Java trading house on Velikaya Morskaya Ulitsa, where coffee, tea, cocoa and Delftware were sold.
 In addition to being a shop owner, Kruys was also a representative for Blooker's cocoa, and traveled thousands of kilometres through European Russia to sell this precious commodity, previously unknown to the Russians.

 The Engberts and Co. brothers could also count the Russian royal court among their clientele.
 They supplied the Tsars Alexander II and III with fine table linen, some samples of which have been preserved and are present in the Historical Museum of Vriezenveen.
 The brothers had several buildings in the Great Gostiny Dvor (house numbers 14 to 147), but from 1908 to 1918 only house number 146 remained.
 In addition, this family also had a drapery shop on the Gribudova Canal, at house number 35, dubbed Maison Bone.

 The peak of the trade relations between Vriezenveen and the Russian capital was between the years 1850 and 1870.
 Some Vriezenveners made an exceptional career in Russia.
 Jan Hoek and Jan Gerritsen Servijs became purveyors to the Russian royal court and Wicher Berkhoff rose from carpenter's son to director of the Admiralty Shipyard in Saint Petersburg.

 Women from Vriezenveen also managed to make a career, such as Aaltje van den Bosch, who founded a sewing school in the Russian capital around the year 1800.
 The school was so highly regarded that Tsar Paul I and his consort honoured her, with a number of visits.